vi/websocat/doc.md

     -t, --text                                  Send message to WebSockets as text messages

 OPTIONS:
+        --socks5 <auto_socks5>
+            Use specified address:port as a SOCKS5 proxy.
+Note that proxy authentication is not supported yet.
+Example:
+            --socks5 127.0.0.1:9050
         --queue-len <broadcast_queue_len>
             [A] Number of pending queued messages for broadcast reuser [default: 16]

     -B, --buffer-size <buffer_size>                  Maximum message size, in bytes [default: 65536] -H, --header <custom_headers>...
             Add custom HTTP header to websocket client request.
 Separate header name and value with a colon and optionally a single space.
 Can be used multiple times.
+Note that single -H may eat multiple further arguments, leading to confusing errors.
+Specify headers at the end or with equal sign like -H='X: y'.
         --exec-args <exec_args>...
             [A] Arguments for the `exec:` specifier.
 Must be the last option, everything after it gets into the exec args list.